 \subsection{Mean-field reputation dynamics}

-In the limit of large population size, we neglect fluctuations and consider an individual's expected reputation over many rounds of play, prior to any strategic changes in the population.
-Let $g_i^{I,J}$ be the probability that an individual with strategy $i$ in group $I$ has a good reputation in the eyes of an individual in group $J$.
+In the limit of a large population size, we consider an individual's expected reputation over many rounds of play, prior to any strategic changes in the population.
+Let $g_s^{I,J}$ denote the probability that an individual with strategy $s$ in group $I$ has a good reputation in the eyes of an individual in group $J$.
 (The first superscript index denotes ``who'', the donor; the second index denotes ``in whose eyes'', the observer.)
-Furthermore, let $f_i^I$ be the frequency of individuals in group $I$ who have strategy $i$, so that $\sum_i f_i^I = 1$ (not $\nu_I$).
+Furthermore, let $f_s^I$ be the frequency of individuals in group $I$ who have strategy $s$, so that $\sum_s f_s^I = 1$.
 We define

 which represents the expected fraction of individuals in group $I$ who are seen as good from the point of view of someone in group $J$.
-Note that the summation index $i$ in this expression, and all other such expressions below, denotes a sum over strategic types, namely $i \in \{X,Y,Z\}$.
+Note that the summation index $s$ in this expression, and all other such expressions below, denotes a sum over strategic types, namely $s \in \{X,Y,Z\}$.
 We further define

 which represents the fraction of individuals in the whole population whom an individual in group $J$ sees as good.
-Here, and elsewhere in this document, capital letter summation indices (such as $L$, $J$, or $I$) denote a sum over all groups $\in \{1,2, \ldots, K\}$.
+Here, and throughout this presentation, capital letter summation indices (such as $L$, $J$, or $I$) denote a sum over all groups $\in \{1,2, \ldots, K\}$.